mbrochut/Tuto_update_genomeRef_and_hocomoco_diffTF/README.md

 #### NOTE
 - The scan use a p-value threshold, here 0.00001.
 This can change a lot the number of possible binding site and so the output of diffTF.
 Check PWMScan documentation and diffTF documentation for more information.
 - PWMScan output will directly be in the good format for diffTF so 3 columns for genomic coordinate, 1 column for the DNA motif, 1 column for the score and 1 column for the strand.
-- You will need to rename the files, see point bellow
+- You will still need to rename the files, see point bellow

 ## Prepare the files in the good format for diffTF

-Now you should have BED files that contains all the TFBS for each TFs of interest from the HOCOMOCOV12 database.
+Now you should have BED files that contains all the binding site (BS) for each TF of interest from the HOCOMOCO V12 database.

 Before using diffTF you still need to refine your BED files, otherwise, the snakemake pipeline will not work.

-1. Rename BED file as followed: TFNAME_TFBS.bed
+1. Rename BED file as followed: NAME_TFBS.bed
 2. map your TF name to ENSEMBL name (for RNA-seq analysis)
 3. Correct chromosome name.
-This point is only useful if your genome assembly doens't follow the convention to name their chromosome by using "chr" in front the chromosome number.
+This point is only useful if your genome assembly doens't follow the convention to name their chromosome by using "chr" in front of the chromosome number.
-4. Remove unwanted chromosome
+4. Remove unwanted chromosome annotation

 ### 1. Rename BED files
 to rename the bed files you can again use a bash script to rename all your files or any tools that you want.